Knappe History, Family Crest & Coats of Arms

-Anglo-Saxon tribes of Britain.
+The ancestors of the name Knappe date back to the Anglo-Saxon tribes of Britain.
 The name is derived from when the Knappe family lived one of several places named Knapp in England.
 The word knapp comes from the Old English "cnoepp," meaning a hilltop or summit.
-CITATION[CLOSE]

 Early Origins of the Knappe family